The Executive Secretariat

-Secretary-General: Aidan Killackey
+Secretary-General, Aidan Killackey

-Deputy Secretary-General: Sabrina Suen
+Deputy Secretary-General, Sabrina Suen

-Director-General: Megan Eu
+Director-General, Megan Eu

-Megan is a recent graduate from the University of Washington with a double major in Political Science and Japanese.
+Megan is a recent graduate from the University of Washington with a B.A. in Political Science and Japanese.
 She joined the WASMUN team to help create a great conference experience for delegates.
 Her hope is that delegates can form meaningful relationships with other delegates during WASMUN and develop professional skills like public speaking, research, and writing.

-Assistant Director-General: Aliyah Peterson
+Assistant Director-General, Aliyah Peterson

-USG for Logistics: Zachary Lim
+USG for Logistics, Zac Lim

 USG for Public Relations: Teya McGuire